Fresh Healthcare App Ideas for 2024 Inspired by an Online Car Buying Platform Clutch

-People nowadays purchase yearly subscriptions of several healthcare apps in telemedicine, fitness, diet, personal care, meditation etc.
+People nowadays purchase yearly subscriptions to several healthcare apps in telemedicine, fitness, diet, personal care, meditation, etc.

-So, the app idea here is building a marketplace for selling medical apps’ subscriptions where subscription owners can sell their existing subscription plans to people who wish to buy subscriptions of listed healthcare app.
+So, the app idea here is building a marketplace for selling medical apps’ subscriptions where subscription owners can sell their existing subscription plans to people who wish to buy subscriptions to listed healthcare apps.

 Here is how it works:

 - User A wants to sell his yearly subscription to the Calm app after using it for 2 months.
 So, he lists out everything, including the remaining subscription period and the money he wants.